+Calculation Type: Non-cumulative

+New Measure: No

 Outcome Measure B.1.a: Percentage of Licensees with No Recent Violations

+Short Definition:
-This measure reports the ratio (in percent) of Bingo organizations that have not incurred violation for the fiscal year to the total number of Bingo organizations that were licensed.
-A violation is defined as any violation of the Bingo Enabling Act and/or the Charitable Bingo Administrative Rules noted during an Inspection, Review, Game Observation, Investigation or Audit.
-A bingo organization is considered licensed if it is active on the last day of the fiscal year.

-This measure provides an indication of the effectiveness of taxpayer education through audits and inspection of the taxpayer's books and records.
+This measure reports percentage of licensed authorized organizations that have not incurred violation(s) for the fiscal year to the total number of licensed authorized organizations that held an active license during the fiscal year.
+A violation is defined as any violation of the Bingo Enabling Act and/or the Charitable Bingo Administrative Rules identified during an inspection, review, game observation, investigation or audit.
+Purpose/Importance: This measure provides an indication of the effectiveness of taxpayer education through audits and inspection of the taxpayer's books, records and the conduct of bingo occasions.
+Source/Collection of Data: